esed1562/esed1562.github.io/index.md

 <details>
   <summary>Click to expand!</summary>
-   In this first section, I had little to no trouble completing this.
+<p>In this first section, I had little to no trouble completing this.
 The next section deals with Markdown.
 I did have trouble with this section.
 I have followed the instructions and got “stuck” part of the way through.
 I am being told to turn on GitHub Pages before I can continue, but I have already enabled GitHub Pages.
-I have tried disabling and re-enabling, to no avail.
-The next section deals with GitHub Pages.
-It walks you through how to enable GitHub Pages, customize your homepage, adding themes, etc. It also shows you how to create a blog post and add meta data to the blog post as well as various customization details.
-The next section deals with Managing Merge Conflicts.
+I have tried disabling and re-enabling, to no avail. </p>
+  <p>The next section deals with GitHub Pages.
+It walks you through how to enable GitHub Pages, customize your homepage, adding themes, etc. It also shows you how to create a blog post and add meta data to the blog post as well as various customization details. </p>
+ <p> The next section deals with Managing Merge Conflicts.
 Be sure to pay attention to which file you are being asked to modify.
 This section will have you working with a number of different files and will not let you move on to the next issue if you have not edited the correct file.
-This tutorial does a good job of walking you through and explaining in detail what is happening to the files during various pull requests.
-The next section covers HTML or Hyper Text Markup Language.
+This tutorial does a good job of walking you through and explaining in detail what is happening to the files during various pull requests.</p>
+ <p> The next section covers HTML or Hyper Text Markup Language.
 As a CIS graduate, this was simply a refresher for me and should be for most people in the class.
-It goes over some of the basics of creating titles, headers, adding images, creating lists and adding links to your page.
-The next topics covered are under the Community Starter Kit.
+It goes over some of the basics of creating titles, headers, adding images, creating lists and adding links to your page. </p>
+  <p>The next topics covered are under the Community Starter Kit.
 This involves README and other documentation associated with projects as well as going over a “Code of Conduct”.
 The next sections covers how to prepare and upload a project to GitHub.
-The next topic discussed is how to migrate your repository to GitHub.
-Overall, I found this to be one of the more frustrating tutorials completed this semester.
-I know that is will be very useful to me in my future career, and as I’m reviewing the course, there is a notification letting me know there is a more current version of this course available and I intend to re-complete this course.
+The next topic discussed is how to migrate your repository to GitHub.</p>
+ <p> Overall, I found this to be one of the more frustrating tutorials completed this semester.
+I know that is will be very useful to me in my future career, and as I’m reviewing the course, there is a notification letting me know there is a more current version of this course available and I intend to re-complete this course. </p>

 </details>